Energetic solutions to rate-independent large-strain elasto-plastic evolutions driven by discrete dislocation flow: Introduction

-This naturally leads to a theory of integral currents with bounded variation (in time), which was developed in~\cite{Rindler21a?}.
-The required aspects of this theory are recalled in Section~\ref{sc:BVcurr} as the basis upon which our rigorous modeling of dislocations and slip trajectories in Section~\ref{sc:disl_slips} is built.
+Since our dissipation then controls all the (space-time) variations $\Var(S^b;\frarg)$ up to constants, one is naturally lead to a theory of integral currents with bounded (space-time) variation, which was developed in~\cite{Rindler23}.
+The required aspects of this theory are recalled in Section~\ref{sc:BVcurr} as the basis upon which our rigorous modeling of dislocations and slip trajectories in Section~\ref{sc:disl_slips} is built.}